VolcanicArts/vrcosc.com/docs/V2/pulse/getting-started.md

 - Connecting any value output to a string value input will automatically insert a ToString node.
 - Connecting any value output to any value input, if a cast is possible, will insert a Cast node.
 - Fire While True, Fire While False, and Fire On Interval can only run as fast as the update speed of Pulse, which is 100hz.
+- Typing in an equation to any number-accepting textbox will have the textbox evaluate the result.
+For example `8*2` will result in the text being `16`.

 ### Controls
 Here are the mouse and keyboard shortcuts for Pulse: